Paint Colors Inspired By San Francisco

 San Francisco is a city of colors.
-Alongside the pastel Victorians of Alamo Square, the vermilion of the Golden Gate Bridge, and the murals of the Mission, nature adds fog, eucalyptus trees, and brown hills, creating an almost dizzying array of beauty.
+Alongside the pastel Victorians of Alamo Square, the vermilion of the Golden Gate Bridge, and the Mission’s murals, nature adds fog, eucalyptus trees, and brown hills, creating an almost dizzying array of beauty.
 And the fizzy, lemony light makes every color look it’s crisp, clean best.
-So whether you’re catching the breathtaking view of the bridge from the top of the Lyon Street Steps or just browsing pics, you’re sure to find color inspiration for your own home in everyone’s favorite City by the Bay.

 Bring Home a Painted Lady

-On Steiner Street, just north of the Lower Haight, lies a row of six photogenic, pastel Victorians that are known as Postcard Row.
-They’re so tied to our image of San Francisco, it seems like they’ve always been there.
+On Steiner Street, just north of the Lower Haight, lies a row of six photogenic, pastel Victorians that locals call Postcard Row.
+They’re so tied to our image of San Francisco; it seems like they’ve always been there.

 But it was in the early 1960s that Butch Kardem, a local artist, painted the first Victorians these intense, clean hues — and in doing so, accidentally kicked off the city’s colorist movement.

-You don’t have to live in San Francisco or in a Victorian to be inspired by these beautiful hues.
+You don’t have to live in San Francisco or in a Victorian to find inspiration in these beautiful hues.
 Bring home your own Painted Lady by choosing a range of hues from the same color swatch.
 Try Aqua Sparkle for your field color and add Caribbean Splash trim for a look that’s clean and timeless.

 Go Bold With GGB Orange